bdeployteam/bdeploy/doc/retypeuser/power/product.md

 `authType` | The type of authentication used by **BDeploy** when calling the endpoint.
 Can be `NONE`, `BASIC` or `DIGEST`.
 `authUser` | The username to use for `BASIC` or `DIGEST` `authType`.
 [Variable Expansion](/power/variables/#variable-expansions) can be used.
 `authPass` | The password to use for `BASIC` or `DIGEST` `authType`.
 [Variable Expansion](/power/variables/#variable-expansions) can be used.

+!!!info Note
+Endpoints which are not considered *enabled* are not required to be configured by the user, but are still reported via public API.
+!!!

 ## product-info.yaml